 - Batukeshwar Dutt was born on 18th November 1910 in a village called Oari located in District Purba Bardhaman in West Bengal.

 - He studied at PPN High School in Kanpur.

 - It was in Kanpur that he met legendary revolutionary leader Bhagat Singh.
 Dutt was also friends with Chandrasekhar Azad.

 - He joined the Hindustan Republican Association (HRA) and learned how to make bombs.

 - Dutt is most remembered for his role as Bhagat Singh’s associate in the Central Assembly Bombing Case.

 - The plan, which was proposed by Bhagat Singh, was that Dutt and Singh would explode a bomb in the Central Assembly in Delhi.
 This was planned in response to the British decision to pass the Defence of India Act, 1915 which widely increased the powers of the police.

 - On 8th April 1929, Singh and Dutt threw 2 bombs from the Visitor’s Gallery.

 - As smoke filled the hall, both the young radicals shouted ‘Inquilab Zindabad’ (Long live the revolution).
-They also threw pamphlets which stated that the incident was done to prevent the Trade Disputes and the Public Safety Bill which was being presented in the Assembly.
+They also threw pamphlets that stated that the incident was done to prevent the Trade Disputes and the Public Safety Bill which was being presented in the Assembly.
 It also said that it was in retaliation for the death of nationalist leader Lala Lajpat Rai.